OpenTwinCities/adopt-a-tree/README.md

 for detailed instructions on installation.
 You can also post a question to the [Open Twin Cities Google Group](https://groups.google.com/forum/#!forum/twin-cities-brigade).

+### Google Maps API key
+Google Maps API now requires a key to use its services.
+You can obtain a key at https://developers.google.com/maps/documentation/javascript/get-api-key.

+When starting the rails server make sure `GOOGLE_API_KEY` is set, either explicitly or via your favorite environment setup file (~/.bash_profile, etc.).

 ## Usage